-Carter Hall is an associate attorney with the Clean Energy Program.
+Carter Hall is a senior associate attorney with the Clean Energy Program.
 He is based in Washington, D.C.

 Carter graduated from Harvard Law School and from Amherst College with a B.A. in Asian Languages and Civilizations.
 He has taught English at rural elementary and middle schools in Japan.
 He enjoys martial arts, home brewing, hiking, reading, and multicultural cuisine.